interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ## Specification

+The receiver endpoint is a URI used by the sender to query information about the sender and set up payments.
+The receiver URI MAY contain query string parameters.
+The sender SHOULD treat the URI as opaque.

-The receiver endpoint will respond to HTTP `GET` and `POST` requests in the following manner:
+The receiver endpoint MUST respond to HTTP `GET` and `POST` requests in the following manner:

 ### Query (`GET <receiver>`)